-Target Occupancy as Biomarkers
+Target Occupancy and Engagement

-Target occupancy, percentage of the protein target occupied by drugs, affects target engagement, which describes the process a drug interacts with its intended protein target in a living system to induce downstream effects (Mechanism of Action).
+Target occupancy is the percentage of the protein target occupied by drugs.

+Target occupancy affects target engagement, which describes the process a drug interacts with its intended protein target in a living system to induce downstream effects.
+An occupied target is not necessarily engaged: the mode of binding and the physiological context matters.